saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 After the possible options, the actual data follows.
 The data, however, is not required.
 For example, the handshake is accomplished with only TCP headers.

+# TCP Handshake

+A TCP connection usually undergoes the following phases: connection setup (handshaking), data transfer and closing of the connection.
+The following diagrams depicts the usual handshaking routine of TCP:

+{% highlight bash %}
+          TCP A                                                TCP B

+    1. CLOSED                                               LISTEN

+    2. SYN-SENT    --> <SEQ=100><CTL=SYN>               --> SYN-RECEIVED

+    3. ESTABLISHED <-- <SEQ=300><ACK=101><CTL=SYN,ACK>  <-- SYN-RECEIVED

+    4. ESTABLISHED --> <SEQ=101><ACK=301><CTL=ACK>       --> ESTABLISHED

+    5. ESTABLISHED --> <SEQ=101><ACK=301><CTL=ACK><DATA> --> ESTABLISHED

+{% endhighlight %}
+1. Host A's socket is in a closed state, which means it is not accepting connections.
+On the contrary, host B's socket that is bound to a specific port is listening for new connections.

+2. Host A intends to initiate a connection with host B. Thus, A crafts a TCP segment that has its SYN flag set and also the Sequence field populated with a value (100).

+3. Host B responds with a TCP segment that has its SYN and ACK fields set, and acknowledges A's Sequence number by adding 1 to it (ACK=101).
+Likewise, B generates a sequence number (300).

+4. The 3-way handshake is finished by an ACK from the originator (A) of the connection request.
+The Acknowledgement field reflects the sequence number the host next expects to receive from the other side.

+5. Data starts to flow, mainly because both sides have acknowledged each other's segment numbers.

+This is the common scenario of establishing a TCP connection.
+However, several questions arise:

+1. How is the initial Sequence number chosen?
+2. What if both sides request a connection for each other at the same time?
+3. What if segments are delayed for some time or indefinitely?

+The _Initial Sequence Number_ (ISN) is chosen independently by both communication parties at first contact.
+As it is a crucial part of identifying the connection, it has to be chosen so that it is most likely unique and not easily guessable.
+Indeed, the _TCP Sequence Number Attack_[^tcp-seq-num-attack] is the situation when an attacker can replicate a TCP connection and effectively feeding data to the target.

+The original specification suggests that the ISN is chosen by a counter that increments each 4 microseconds.
+This, however, can be guessed by an attacker.
+In reality, modern networking stacks generate the ISN by more complicated methods.

+The situation where both endpoints receive a connection request (SYN) from each other is called a _Simultaneous Open_.
+This is solved by an extra message exchange in the TCP handshake: Both sides send an ACK (without knowing that the other side has done it as well), and both sides SYN-ACK the requests.
+After this, data transfer commences.

+Lastly, the TCP implementation has to have a timer for knowing when to give up on establishing a connection.
+Attempts are made to re-establish the connection, usually with an exponential backoff, but once the maximum retries or the time threshold is met, the connection is deemed to be non-existant

 # Testing the TCP Handshake

 # Conclusion